unswexplains/unswexplains.github.io/2e3727c5fde4/content.md

 Years are not considered to be a special type - they're treated as regular numbers.
 Why are dates, times, and datetimes special, even though they're often converted into numbers?
 It's because they have special ways of being formatted, and special ways of being manipulated.

 Null is used when data is missing, and there's no value to record.
 We can't use a particular number for this purpose, such as 0, because 0 can be a valid non-missing value, so we wouldn't be able to tell whether an occurrence of 0 in the data stood for a missing value or a genuine value of 0.
 The same applies to any other number we might choose.
-For the same reason, we can't use a particular text value, or boolean value, or date value, or time value, or datetime value.
+For the same reason, we can't use a particular text value, or Boolean value, or date value, or time value, or datetime value.
 We need the special value Null, whose only use is to represent the lack of a value.

 # Discrete versus continuous scales